GatoGraphQL/ExtensionStarter/README.md

 - Username: `admin`
 - Password: `admin`

+### Using XDebug

+XDebug is enabled but inactive.

+To activate XDebug for a request, append parameter `?XDEBUG_TRIGGER=1` to the URL (for any page on the Gato GraphQL plugin, including any page in the wp-admin, the GraphiQL or Interactive Schema public clients, or other).

 ## Start the Lando webserver for DEV

 Building the webserver (above) is needed only the first time.